mahmoud947/weather_app/README.md

 ## Conclusion

-I will be happy to answer any questions that you may have on this approach, and if you want to lend a hand with the (mythic todo) then please feel free to submit an issue and/or pull request 🙂
+I will be happy to answer any questions that you may have on this approach, and if you want to lend a hand with the (Weather Aap) then please feel free to submit an issue and/or pull request 🙂

 Again to note, this is example can appear as over-architectures for what it is - but it is an example only.
 If you liked my work, don’t forget to ⭐ star the repo to show your support.